 Nadine Powrie: Making a difference in schools and universities

-Testimonials from two colleagues at the Swiss International Scientific School in Dubai where Nadine is the School Improvement Partner.
+Testimonials from three colleagues at the Swiss International Scientific School in Dubai where Nadine is the School Improvement Partner.

 Emmanuel Gauthier, Head of Primary School